 I also like the convenience of the Arctis Pro’s dedicated DAC, as it made it much easier to fiddle around with its settings in-game.
 The Khan Aimo, on the other hand, has its 24-bit 96KHz DAC sound card built straight into the headset, which means you’ll have to put up with Roccat’s Swarm software if you want to adjust any of its settings.
 These are all fairly sensibly laid-out, giving you an equaliser, sample rate options, surround sound and microphone settings, and a number of different audio profiles to choose from, but it’s just a bit of a pain having to open up another piece of software all the time.

 Then again, the Steelseries Arctis Pro is more than twice the price of the Khan Aimo, the latter costing just £105 / $120 as opposed to £249 / $249.
 That’s still a fair chunk to spend on a pair of headphones, of course, but it’s a lot less expensive than other non-Hi Res headsets like the Turtle Beach Elite Pro, and it’s only just over £30 / $20 more than Roccat’s own Hi-Res certified Khan Pro.

 In the end, I think it will be a matter of personal preference whether you get along with the Roccat Khan Aimo or not.
-If you prefer your bass to be more prominent, then you’ll probably feel right at home.
+Personally, it’s not quite best of material in my books, but if you prefer your bass to be more prominent, then you’ll probably feel right at home.
 Those after a slightly cleaner, more balanced kind of tuning, however, are probably better off looking elsewhere – either to the slightly more expensive Steelseries Arctis 7 or HyperX Cloud Flight or the cheaper Corsair Void Pro.